RustaceansKenya/driver-development-book/driver_book/src/bare_metal/the_std_library.md

 As for the shell syntax... well...
 I don't know... the devs tried to write a formal syntax.
 It somehow worked, but people still introduced their own variations. (which is good, bash syntax is horrifying...
 I took years to get good at Rust/JS/C/C++, but I'm sure I'll take my whole life to get comfortable with bash)
+<br><br><br><br>

-This specifications came to be known as the [POSIX standard](https://en.wikipedia.org/wiki/POSIX).
+The above three specifications came to be known as the [POSIX standard](https://en.wikipedia.org/wiki/POSIX).

 ## Entry of the standard library
 Why is this POSIX story relevant?
-Well... because the functions found in the standard library usually call system functions in the background.
+Well... because the functions found in the standard library usually call Operating system functions in the background(i.e POSIX-like functions).
 In other words, the source-code for the standard library may call POSIX-system functions in the background.

 <!-- undone: draw image of levels of abstraction:  many oses // many Interfaces // POSIX interface // different_standard libraries -->

 ## POSIX compliance
 If you look at the [list of system functions specified by posix](https://pubs.opengroup.org/onlinepubs/9699919799/idx/functions.html), you might get a heart-attack.
-That list is LOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOONG.
+That list is so Long!!.

 What if I just wanted to create a small-specialized kernel that does not have a file-system or thread-management?
 Do I still have to define file-handling functions?
 Do I still have to define thread-management functions? - NO!, that would be a waste of everyone's time and RAM.